container-storage-interface/spec/spec.md

   // subsequent calls to refer to the provisioned volume. string id = 2;

-  // Attributes reflect static properties of a volume and MUST be passed
+  // Opaque static properties of the volume.
+SP MAY use this field to
-  // to volume validation and publishing calls.
+  // ensure subsequent volume validation and publishing calls have
+  // contextual information.
-  // Attributes SHALL be opaque to a CO.
-Attributes SHALL NOT be mutable
+  // The contents of this field SHALL be opaque to a CO.
+  // The contents of this field SHALL NOT be mutable.
-  // and SHALL be safe for the CO to cache.
-Attributes SHOULD NOT
+  // The contents of this field SHALL be safe for the CO to cache.
-  // contain sensitive information.
-Attributes MAY NOT uniquely identify
+  // The contents of this field SHOULD NOT contain sensitive
+  // information.
+  // The contents of this field SHOULD NOT be used for uniquely
+  // identifying a volume.
+The `id` alone should be sufficient to
+  // identify the volume.
-  // a volume.
-A volume uniquely identified by `id` SHALL always report
+  // A volume uniquely identified by `id` SHALL always report the same
+  // volume_context.
-  // the same attributes.
-This field is OPTIONAL and when present MUST
+  // This field is OPTIONAL and when present MUST be passed to volume
-  // be passed to volume validation and publishing calls. map<string, string> attributes = 3;
+  // validation and publishing calls. map<string, string> volume_context = 3;

   // If specified, indicates that the volume is not empty and is
   // pre-populated with data from the specified source.